North Forsyth High School (North Carolina): Principals

 North Forsyth has been under the direction of only seven principals since the school opened in 1963.
 Julian Gibson was the founding principal.
 Upon Gibson's retirement in the mid-1980s, Ben Warren served as principal.
 Kaye Shutt then acted as principal until the fall of 1996.
 Ron Jessup served as principal from Nov.
 1996 until June 30, 2009.
-David C. Burleson was approved by the WS/FCS Board of Education on July 9, 2009 to be the fifth principal in the long history of the school.
+David C. Burleson was approved by the WS/FCS Board of Education on July 9, 2009, to be the fifth principal in the long history of the school.
 Burleson served as principal for one year before being promoted to Assistant Superintendent for High Schools.
 Rodney Bass, a former social studies teacher and coach, was named North Forsyth's sixth principal in early June 2010.
 Melita Wise became principal in 2015.
+At the beginning of 2023, Melita Wise retired and Bridget Hayes was appointed principal on January 3, 2023.

 Rivals

 North Forsyth enjoys fierce rivalries with several schools.
 Nearby Mt.
-Tabor High School as served as the chief rivalry for a majority of the past 25 years.
+Tabor High School has served as the chief rivalry for a majority of the past 25 years.
 The Vikings also carry a spirited rivalry with Carver High School.
 The rivalry with R.J.
-Reynolds is the longest-running rivalry in Forsyth County.
-Many graduates from both schools in the 1960s and 1970s still have animosity towards the opposing schools.
-With the opening of Reagan High School in 2005, North Forsyth has gained another rivalry that has divided the community, and in some cases, neighborhoods.
+Reynolds High School is the longest-running rivalry in Forsyth County.
 The newly formed rivalry between North Forsyth and Reagan has developed into one of the highly anticipated in the county.